Chris Crouch was anti-vaccine. Now his pregnant wife had covid, and he faced a terrible choice.

 ‘Unusual’

-The emergency doctors at the local hospital immediately transferred her to Texas Children’s Hospital in Houston, which had created a special unit for pregnant people with covid.
+The emergency doctors at the hospital immediately transferred her to Texas Children’s Hospital in Houston, which had created a special unit for pregnant people with covid.
 Chris remembers Diana screaming when doctors told them she needed a ventilator: “I have kids.
 I can’t die.”
 He held her and made a promise he wasn’t sure he could keep: “You are not going to die,” he vowed.

 From the start, Diana’s case weighed on Cameron Dezfulian, a critical-care specialist supervising or consulting on dozens of pregnancies.
 “She was unusual,” he recalled.

-Most of his other patients had preexisting conditions such as obesity and were close to full-term at 36 to 40 weeks.
-Diana had been healthy, about 110 pounds, and at 18 weeks when she first arrived at the hospital, still in the second trimester of her pregnancy.
+Most of his other patients had preexisting conditions such as obesity and were close to full term at 36 to 40 weeks.
+Diana had been healthy, about 110 pounds and at 18 weeks when she arrived at the hospital, still in the second trimester of her pregnancy.
 She had at least a month before the fetus would be considered viable — a situation that complicated treatment options.

 Pregnancy does extraordinary things to the body, and the interaction of those changes with covid is something scientists are only beginning to understand.
-From the beginning of the pandemic until this month, 27,854 pregnant women with covid have been hospitalized out of 167,000 cases reported to the Centers for Disease Control and Prevention.
+From the beginning of the pandemic until this month, 27,854 pregnant women with covid have been hospitalized out of 167,000 cases reported to the CDC.
 Many, like Diana, were young and unvaccinated.
 More than 267 of them have died, making covid-19 a top cause of maternal mortality.

 A study of nearly 2,700 pregnant women funded by the National Institutes of Health and published Feb.
 7 in the Journal of the American Medical Association found that pregnant women with covid-19 are at greater risk of pregnancy complications — in addition to risks from the virus itself.

 Doctors are still baffled about why they get so sick.
-It could be that pregnancy causes a person’s immune system to be in a heightened state of alert to protect the baby, so when exposed to a virus, it may overreact.
-Another theory suggests the opposite — that pregnant people are immunosuppressed so that their bodies don’t reject the developing fetuses.
+It could be that pregnancy causes a person’s immune system to be in a heightened state of alert to protect the baby and that when the system is exposed to a virus, it overreacts.
+Another theory suggests the opposite — that pregnant people are immunosuppressed so that their bodies don’t reject the developing fetus.
 Fetuses also pull oxygen and blood to the placenta.
 When combined with a virus like covid that can cause lung damage and blood clotting, the body’s balance may be upset.

 Whatever the cause, Dezfulian said, “there is no doubt pregnancy and the coronavirus are a setup for more illness.”